ycpcs/cs320-spring2020/labs/index.md

 Any violation of the course's academic integrity policy will be referred to the Dean of Academic Affairs, and could have consequences ranging from a 0 on an assignment to dismissal from the college.

-Late labs will **NOT** be accepted.
 Labs will be graded on a **Pass / Fail** basis.
+Late labs will be graded as **FAIL**.
 Failing a lab, submitting a lab late, or not submitting it all will result in a course grade penalty of up to 10%.

 **With regards to Lab06 (ORM) - it is the most important lab in this course.
-Each year, I provide a basic website example built from Lab02 (Web Applications) and Lab06 (ORM) called The LibraryExample.
+Each year, I provide a basic website example built from Lab02a (Web Applications II) and Lab06 (ORM) called **The LibraryExample Solution**.
 I will do this again this year on Friday, 3-27-20.
-You will receive an Academic Integrity Violation, as well as automatically fail the course, if you submit any code as part of your Lab06 solution that was taken from any version of the LibraryExample Project that has ever been provided as part of this course.**
+You will receive an Academic Integrity Violation, as well as automatically fail the course, if you submit any code as part of your Lab06 solution that was taken from any version of **The LibraryExample Solution** that has ever been provided as part of this course.**